AHCWA embarks on leading strategy for Aboriginal youth health

-Aboriginal Health Council of Western Australia staff this week travelled to the Pilbara as part of a national first project exploring the most significant health issues facing young Aboriginal people in regional WA.
+Aboriginal Health Council of Western Australia youth workers will travel to Geraldton this week as part of a national first project exploring the most significant health issues facing young Aboriginal people in regional WA.

 AHCWA staff will host a series of age appropriate workshops with young indigenous people and health workers across the state, including in the Mid-West, Kimberley, Pilbara, Goldfields and South-West before the end of the year.